Mendeo/csv-to-js-parser/README.md

-## Version 2.3.
-What's new?
-In the new version, the correct handling of double quotes (") has been added in accordance with [rfc4180](https://datatracker.ietf.org/doc/html/rfc4180).
-* Values in fields can now be enclosed by double quotes, for example
-"aaa","bbb"
-* Now you can use separator character or even line breaks inside double quotes:
-"aaa,aa","bbb
-bb"
-* Also, the field can contain the symbol (") itself, but it must be escaped:
-"aaa""aa","bbb""aaa""bb"
-* Fields that are not enclosed by double quotes, but containing this characters will also be processed correctly:
-aa"aa,bb"aaa"bbb

 # Convert csv data to an array of JavaScript objects

 Converting csv files to an array of JavaScript objects and vice versa.
 Can group input data.